 Again, your application is one out of hundreds.
 Helping the Faculty Search Committee easily identify important information in your cover letter will only improve your chances of moving forward in the hiring process.
 A faculty cover letter should not exceed 1 page, so you must present your qualifications to the Faculty Search Committee in a concise manner.

 Maximize impact of words.
 Use verbs that illustrate impact (“led,” “developed,” “innovated”) over verbs that make you sound passive (“participated”).
 Aim for verbs that are more specific to the actual contribution you made.

 Minimize redundancy and wordiness.
 For every sentence, challenge yourself to remove as many words as possible without changing the meaning of the sentence.

 Use keywords.
-Keywords cited by grant-funding agencies, easily recognizable by any faculty member, should be included in relevant sections of your Faculty Cover Letter.
-Field-specific vocabulary demonstrates your understanding of the field and the department’s needs, but be aware that Faculty Search Committees with mixed expertise may require simpler vocabulary and/or explanations accessible to a broader audience.
+Keywords cited by grant-funding agencies, easily recognizable by any faculty member, should be included in relevant sections of your faculty cover letter.
+Using field-specific vocabulary may demonstrate your understanding of the field and the department’s needs, but be aware that Faculty Search Committees with mixed expertise may require simpler vocabulary and/or explanations accessible to a broader audience.

 Crafting your faculty application is a process that will continue indefinitely.

 - Devote time to your faculty application, working in consistent increments over the course of weeks not days.

 - Take time to brainstorm, reflect, write, edit, critique, and revise accordingly.

 - Seek guidance in terms of technical content, emphasis of soft skills, as well as grammatical improvements and aesthetics from colleagues and friends.

 Above all else, remember that the faculty application is a creative process.
 Enjoy it!